 Intended outcome Success criteria Attendance for disadvantaged pupils will increase to 95% All children receiving Pupil Premium funding will show increased attendance to at least 95% over the duration of this strategy.
 Pupils in the lowest 20% for R/W/M will show increased progress and meet challenging targets.
-70% of disadvantaged pupils will achieve age related expectations at the end of Key Stage One and Two in Summer 2022 assessment.
+70% of disadvantaged pupils will achieve age related expectations at the end of Key Stage One and Two in Summer 2022, 2023 and 2024 assessment.
 Support for disadvantaged pupils will identify and manage any mental health needs.
 All children will have access to ELSA support and mental health support as required.
 All disadvantaged children will receive pastoral mentoring to ensure early identification of any needs.
+All children will be able to access any trips, visits and residentials.
+Families will be supported with costs.
+Children from all backgrounds will be included in all trips, visits and residentials.